nirvanaos/home/readme.md

 input at an acceptable time.
 Because of this, Nirvana was designed as a real-time system with an accent on the reaction time.

 Nirvana core contains two different schedulers: real-time and background.

-#### Real Time Scheduler
+#### Real-Time Scheduler

 Messages sent by the actors have deadlines.
 Queued messages are prioritized according to deadlines.
 In this way, the real-time scheduler